Palace Resorts Review

 Palace Resorts has become one of the most visible vacation ownership brands in Mexico and the Caribbean.
 If you’ve been to Cancun or Riviera Maya, you’ve probably seen their glossy brochures, been invited to a “member breakfast,” or been offered resort credits in exchange for a sales presentation.
 For many travelers, the stay itself is impressive: modern rooms, comparatively strong food and beverage for an all-inclusive, and sprawling properties that deliver the Instagram version of a beach vacation.
 But for owners and prospective buyers, the story is more complicated.

-This chapter is written for three main groups: current Palace members who want to understand what they own, travelers who have been invited to a presentation and are wondering whether to buy, and frustrated owners starting to think about cancellation or resale.
-My core conclusion: Palace offers a very good resort product wrapped in a complex membership system that can be a useful tool for frequent travelers—or an expensive long‑term liability if you buy on emotion instead of math.
+This article is written for three main groups: current Palace members who want to understand what they own, travelers who have been invited to a presentation and are wondering whether to buy, and frustrated owners starting to think about cancellation or resale.
+My core conclusion: Palace offers a very good resort product wrapped in a complex membership system that can be a useful tool for frequent travelers—or an expensive long‑term liability if you buy on emotion instead of doing the math.

-1. What Is Palace Resorts?
+What Is Palace Resorts?

 Palace Resorts is a private resort company operating all‑inclusive properties, primarily in Mexico’s Caribbean region, with a presence in Jamaica and connections to brands like Le Blanc.
 Unlike traditional U.S. deeded timeshares, Palace typically sells right‑to‑use vacation memberships that give access to discounted stays and perks, not a real estate interest.